nielsenjared/nielsenjared.github.io/content/blog/2021-best-newsletters-web-developers/index.md

 ### Weekly Mozilla News Beat

-This week's internet news, from awesome to awful.
+This week's internet news, from awesome to awful, brought to you by the nonprofit dedicated to keeping the Internet a global public resource that is open and accessible to all.

 📨 [Weekly Mozilla News Beat](https://foundation.mozilla.org/en/newsletter/)

 ### Dev Tips

 Umar's Dev Tips are a refreshing change of pace for your text-based inbox.
-Delivered daily, each tip is a screenshot GIF demonstrating useful web APIS, CSS tricks, and things you didn't know you could do with DevTools.
+Delivered daily, each tip is an animated screenshot GIF demonstrating useful web APIS, CSS tricks, and things you didn't know you could do with DevTools.

 📨 [Dev Tips](https://umaar.com/dev-tips/)

 ### Pointer

-_Pointer_ tends to address concerns related to management, both inter- and intra- personal.
+_Pointer_ addresses concerns related to management, both inter- and intra- personal.
 There is something perspective-changing in every issue, no matter where you are in your career trajectory as a web developer.

 📨 [Pointer](http://www.pointer.io/)